mikedilger/gossip/README.md

 - [x] configurable look-back time
 - [x] dark/light mode
-- [ ] semi-secure handling of private keys by zeroing memory and marking them Weak if displayed or exported (partial)
+- [x] secure handling of private keys by zeroing memory and marking them Weak if displayed or exported
-- [ ] exporting/importing of private keys with a passphrase (partial, no export yet)
+- [x] exporting/importing of private keys with a passphrase
 - [ ] multiple identities
 - [ ] user management of relays (read/write), including ranking (partial, no ranking ui yet)
 - [ ] choose to load from another relay with a button press